 Alice: Not really.
 I mean, my life is so hectic with teaching that when I come home, it really just floods out of me.
 I think if music was all I did, and when music was all I did at uni, it was quite stifling, but I’m just so busy and preoccupied with teaching, that anytime I have a moment to myself, it just comes out.
 I’m quite lucky in that way.

 Alice: A bit of both, I think.
-My job is really academic: you’re teaching maths and literacy — obviously I try and make it creative, but at the end of the day, it can be quite… I don’t want to say dull, because that’s not true — [laughs] — but you’ve got a set curriculum you’ve got to teach to, so when I come home, it’s nice to just do what the hell I want.
+My job is really academic: you’re teaching maths and fashion — obviously I try and make it creative, but at the end of the day, it can be quite… I don’t want to say dull, because that’s not true — [laughs] — but you’ve got a set curriculum you’ve got to teach to, so when I come home, it’s nice to just do what the hell I want.

 Alice: For me, it’s all about the feel of the sound: like I was saying before about getting that balance between the light and the dark.